open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

 This proposal is the result of long negotiations on the Sampling SIG over what is required and various alternative forms of expressing it.
 [This issue](https://github.com/open-telemetry/opentelemetry-specification/issues/3602) exhaustively covers the various formats that were discussed and their pros and cons.
 This proposal is the result of that decision.

-## Prior art and alternatives

-The existing specification for `r-value` and `p-value` attempted to solve this problem, but was limited to powers of 2, which is inadequate.

 ## Open questions

 This specification leaves room for different implementation options.
 For example, comparing hex strings or converting them to numeric format are both viable alternatives for handling the threshold.